jonnydgreen/event-management-service/docs/design.md

 > integrations tests.

-In terms of testing this API, a trophy testing pattern will be used to provide a good balance between amount of tests one needs to write vs confidence in testing.
-By focussing on in-memory integration tests (calling the endpoint as realistically as possible but any integrations (such as redis) are mocked).
+In terms of testing this API, a trophy testing pattern will be used to provide a good balance between amount of tests one needs to write vs confidence the tests give us in going to production.
+By focussing on in-memory integration tests (calling the endpoint as realistically as possible but any integrations (such as Redis) are mocked) and ensuring high test coverage, the confidence in the final solution will be high.

 For the test framework/runner, the
-[Node.js test](https://nodejs.org/api/test.html) runner could be used as it's needed (and I've never used it before!).
-However, it does not easily support TypeScript so it fails the stability test requirement but something to keep an eye out for the future.
-As an alternative, [`jest`](https://jestjs.io/docs/getting-started) is the next best option as it has a stable API, support TypeScript easily and has everything we need.
+[Node.js test](https://nodejs.org/api/test.html) runner could be used but it does not easily support TypeScript and is relatively new so it fails the stability test requirement - something to keep an eye out for the future!
+As an alternative, [`jest`](https://jestjs.io/docs/getting-started) is the next best option as it has a stable API, supports TypeScript easily and has everything we need.

-The AAA testing pattern will be used: part of Node.js core so it is stable and the features appear to have everything
+The AAA testing pattern will be used:

 - Arrange
 - Act